vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_storage.md

     - If you specify different datastores in the different datastore options, and if only one host in a cluster can access all of them, VCH deployment succeeds with a warning.<pre>Only one host can access all of the image/container/volume datastores.
 This may be a point of contention/performance degradation and HA/DRS may not work as intended.</pre>

 - VCHs do not support datastore name changes.
 If a datastore changes name after you have deployed a VCH that uses that datastore, that VCH will no longer function.
 - It is not possible to reconfigure a VCH to use a different image store after deployment.
-To change an image store, you must create a new VCH with that uses the new image store, pull any required images into that store, and re-deploy containers on the new VCH.
+To change an image store, you must create a new VCH that uses the new image store, pull any required images into that store, and redeploy containers on the new VCH.